Description of Business

 Spinoff from Spectrum Group International, Inc.

-On March 14, 2014, the Company's former parent, Spectrum Group International, Inc. (including its subsidiaries, "SGI" or the "Former Parent"), effected a spinoff (the "spinoff" or the "Distribution") of the Company from SGI.
-As a result of the Distribution, the Company became a publicly traded company independent from SGI.
+As a result of the Distribution, the Company is now a publicly traded company independent from SGI.
 On March 17, 2014, A-Mark’s shares of common stock commenced trading on the NASDAQ Global Select Market under the symbol "AMRK."
+An aggregate of 7,402,664 shares of A-Mark common stock were distributed in the Distribution.
+All share and per share information has been retrospectively adjusted to give effect for the Distribution.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).